awsdocs/amazon-s3-userguide/doc_source/managing-acls.md

 ## Using the S3 console to set ACL permissions for an object<a name="set-object-permissions"></a>

 To set ACL permissions for an object, follow these steps\.
+For more information about ACL permissions, see [ACL permissions](#aclpermissions-table)\.

 **To set permissions for an object**